alteryx/woodwork/docs/source/start.rst

     dt.types

-Woodwork was able to infer the Logical Types present in our data on the DataFrame dtypes.
-In addition, it also added semantic tags to some of the columns.
+Using just this simple call, Woodwork was able to infer the logical types present in our data by analyzing the dataframe dtypes as well as the information contained in the columns.
+In addition, it also added semantic tags to some of the columns based on the logical types that were inferred.

-Let's change some of the columns to a different Logical Type
+If the initial inference was not to our liking, the logical type can be changed to a more appropriate value.
+Let's change some of the columns to a different logical type to illustrate this process.
+Below we will set the logical type for the ``quantity``, ``customer_name`` and ``country`` columns to be ``Categorical``.

 .. ipython:: python